 I felt compelled to write this blog under the category of "Natural, Healthy Lifestyle" because there is more to a healthy life than food and exercise.
 Happiness is, in fact, central to gaining and maintaining physical, mental, and spiritual health.
 Please read the following account of one person who found health by being happy.
 You… Continue reading The Power of Happiness

 Before I share my recipe, let me give you a little background.
 My husband and I have found ourselves with some annoying skin afflictions the past few months, but not of the same kind as each other.
-We have come to believe that instead of covering over symptoms (in this case, using steroid creams to… Continue reading Bev’s Wild and Crazy Cream of Lots of Vegetables Soup!
+We have come to believe that instead of simply covering over symptoms, we should always look for the… Continue reading Bev’s Wild and Crazy Cream of Lots of Vegetables Soup!